Find more garden information

 I've been gardening and writing about gardening for more than 20 years, yet I find I'm always learning new things about the plants, insects and other critters that call my backyard home.
 That's the great thing about gardening — it's never boring!
 I've worked as a landscaper, on an organic farm, as a research technician in a plant pathology lab and ran a small cut-flower business, all of which inform my garden writing.
 Someone once asked me when I'll be finished with my gardens, to which I replied, "Never!"
 For me, gardening is a process, not a goal.

-ALL gardeners want to be green — except when it comes to water.
 Whether you have a fountain, pond or a small reflecting pool, chances are good that at some point you'll have to deal with nuisance algae.

 Mother Nature has a way of colonizing just about any watery habitat with algae — even a birdbath.
 Small amounts of algae may be a simple annoyance, discoloring containers with a film of green slime.
 In ponds, however, large amounts of algae can clog pumps and filters and harm fish.